loicgelle/article-calculations/article.md

 # How to Turn Your Client's Complex Spreadsheet into Clean Calculation Code

 When it comes to developing a calculation feature in your project, there is always this tricky part of specifying with your Product Owner **the formulas you need to get it right and accurate**.
-And you may not have the choice regarding the format of this specification, as your Product Owner can decide to give you an existing corporate spreadsheet and say: "there are the formulas, good luck with that".
+And you may not have the choice regarding the format of this specification, as your Product Owner can decide to give you an existing corporate spreadsheet and say: "here are the formulas, good luck with that".

 This is what happened to me in a Javascript-coded project of mine a few days ago.
 A quick look inside the spreadsheet convinced us that the feature we were about to implement was then of O(my god) complexity, and we were even impressed that such a mess managed to get everything done without errors.